Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 Read [MS docs about assigning users and groups to roles], assign user-1 to `resource-server-2-role-1`.

 ## 13.3.
 Run the application
+- Run [09-resource-server-check-permission-by-role].
+- Run [13-resource-server-2].
+- Run [12-client-support-scopes-from-multiple-resources-by-multiple-client-registrations].
+- Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+Use the new opened [InPrivate window] to access `http://localhost:8080/client/resource-server-1/hello`, the web page will display the 2 client-registrations' name, click the first one: `client-1`, then it will redirect to Microsoft Identity login page.
+Input username and password, then it will return `Hello, this is resource-server-1.`, which means we log in successfully, and client application can access resource-server-1 successfully.
+- Access `http://localhost:8080/client/resource-server-2/hello`, then it will return `Hello, this is resource-server-2.`, which means we log in successfully, and client application can access resource-server-2 successfully.

 ## 13.4.
 Homework
+- Single choice: When we access `http://localhost:8080/client/resource-server-2/hello` after access `http://localhost:8080/client/resource-server-1/hello`, how did [12-client-support-scopes-from-multiple-resources-by-multiple-client-registrations] get access token for resource-server-2?
+    + A. It executes auth code flow again.
+    + B. It uses the authorization code got when access `http://localhost:8080/client/resource-server-1/hello`
+    + C. It uses `client-1`'s refresh token to get access token for `client-1-resource-server-2`